adilet-abdiyev/dbt-retail-quality-demo/README.md

 # dbt retail demo: marts, SCD-2, and data-quality checks

 A small, self-contained dbt project I built to show how I work with the transformation layer.
 It mirrors the patterns I use at my job (dbt models with tests, SCD-2 snapshots, parity audits), rebuilt from scratch on synthetic data.
-Nothing here is my employer's code or data.

 ## What it shows